StartloJ/my-devops-universe/6.Security administration/1.PKI(Public Key Infrastructure)/Explanation.md

 2. Server --> Check client's information that match a policies you configure.
 If not match they will reject request.
 For match policies, They send certificate with public key to client.
 3. Client --> Verify server's certificate that trusted or not.
 The certificate information should match in your request like common name, expired date, and ETC.
 4. Client --> Create session key(also symmetric secret key) for secure communication tunnel.
 Then encrypt payload with public key in certificate before send them to server.
-5. Server --> Recieve message with session key, so decrypt with private key.
-They send ackownledge message to client for accept this key in secure tunnel.
+5. Server --> Receive message with session key, so decrypt with private key.
+They send acknowledge message to client for accept this key in secure tunnel.
-6. Both --> Send/recieve messages with session key.
+6. Both --> Send/receive messages with session key.
 If session key expire, they will repeat above step to establish communication.

 ## More secure with CA(Certificate Authority)